A collection of Zoom portraits of female faculty.

 Menold-Jessica.jpg

-Jessica Menold is an assistant professor, Hartz Family Early Career Professor of Engineering Design and Mechanical Engineering and the associate director of outreach and inclusion at the Bernard M. Gordon Learning Factory.
+Jessica Menold is an associate professor, Hartz Family Early Career Professor of Engineering Design and Mechanical Engineering and the associate director of outreach and inclusion at the Learning Factory.
 She is the director of the Technology and Human Research in Engineering Design (THRED) lab, which investigates the intersections between humans, designed systems and products and design processes.

 “I love being a part of the ME community here at Penn State.
 It is such a welcoming and inclusive group of faculty.
 We have so much fun together in and out of the department!”
 Menold said.
 “This group has made it a joy to work here, and I look forward to continued collaborations, random campus walks and happy hours with everyone.”

-Jacqueline O'Connor is an associate professor of mechanical engineering and director of the Penn State Center for Gas Turbine Research, Education, and Outreach.
+Jacqueline O'Connor is a professor of mechanical engineering and associate department head for faculty.
 Her research laboratory, the Reacting Flow Dynamics Lab, focuses on issues of unsteady combustion and fluid mechanic phenomena in power and propulsion technologies.
 She teaches courses in thermodynamics, IC engines, gas turbines and combustion.

 “The ME department has a truly unique culture - we love coming to work because we really like the people we work with!” she said.
 “We've built a supportive culture, particularly within the female faculty and staff, that provides each person with the encouragement and strength necessary to succeed.”